hashicorp/terraform/website/docs/configuration/resources.html.md

     destruction of a given resource.
 When this is set to `true`, any plan that includes a destroy of this resource will return an error message.

-  - `ignore_changes` (list of strings) - Customizes how diffs are evaluated for resources, allowing individual attributes to be ignored through changes.
-As an example, this can be used to ignore dynamic changes to the resource from external resources.
-Other meta-parameters cannot be ignored.
+  - `no_store` (list of strings) - Specifies resource attributes that will not be stored in the state file.
+Any changes to these attributes after resource creation will not be detected.
+This can be used for attributes that are managed externally.
+Other meta-parameters cannot be `no_store`.

-        ~> Ignored attribute names can be matched by their name, not state ID.
-        For example, if an `aws_route_table` has two routes defined and the `ignore_changes` list contains "route", both routes will be ignored.
+        ~> `no_store` attribute names can be matched by their name, not state ID.
+For example, if an `aws_route_table` has two routes defined and the `no_store` list contains "route", both routes will be excluded from the state file.
 Additionally you can also use a single entry with a wildcard (e.g. `"*"`) which will match all attribute names.
 Using a partial string together with a wildcard (e.g. `"rout*"`) is **not** supported.

+        ~> If using `no_store` to protect sensitive data like secret keys, you'll need to make sure the data doesn't leak into the state file through interpolations, by adding `no_store` to other attributes as appropriate.
+Note that `no_store` doesn't affect what is included in plan files.
+It currently doesn't affect the [`import`](/docs/commands/import.html) command, which manipulates the
+        state file directly.

+  - `ignore_changes` (list of strings) DEPRECATED: Use `no_store` instead.

 ### Timeouts